-Flowers are followed by woody fruits that are egg-shaped, wrinkled but without warty lumps and containing the usual two winged seeds.
+Flowers are followed by follicles.
+These are hard and woody, egg-shaped, to 35 mm long and 25 mm wide, wrinkled but without warty lumps and containing the usual two winged-seeds.

 Hakea actites is similar in appearance to the better known H. sericea.
 The main difference is in the smoother surface of the fruit.
 Hakea actites also occupies wetter habitats than H. sericea.